Development of a longer-acting injectable contraceptive

 With funding from the Bill & Melinda Gates Foundation, FHI 360 has launched a project to support early testing of innovative approaches to developing an injectable contraceptive that would last for 6 months.
 This project is the first step toward bringing a game-changing injectable contraceptive to market, thereby expanding contraceptive access and choice for women around the world.

 In 2012, FHI 360 issued a Request for Proposals for proof-of-concept testing of candidates that have the potential to be developed into a longer-acting injectable.
 Concepts were received from lead drug delivery research groups in the US, Europe, India and China, and represented a wide range of innovative approaches.
-After a rigorous review by the project team, the Technical Advisory Group for the initiative, and external experts, three proposals were selected to move forward for proof-of-concept testing:
+After a rigorous review by the project team, the Technical Advisory Group for the initiative, and external experts, several proposals were selected to move forward for proof-of-concept testing.
+We are currently partnering with the following organizations:

-- Technology: poly(lactic) and poly(lactic-co-glycolic) (PLA/PGLA) microspheres releasing levonorgestrel
+- Technology: poly(lactic) and poly(lactic-co-glycolic) (PLA/PLGA) microspheres releasing levonorgestrel

 - Principal Investigator: Dr. Linglin Feng